 Withdrawing from the College

 Students who decide to withdraw from the college, either during or at the end of the semester, must complete the Withdrawal Process available through myWofford.
 The online process requires the student to submit an effective withdrawal date (or last date of attendance) and to complete a brief exit survey.
 The student should contact the Office of the Registrar in order to request official transcripts, meet with Financial Aid Office to review the implications of stopping out or transferring to another institution, and communicate with Student Affairs regarding final departure and room checkout.
 Students can request an official transcript online through myWofford or on the Registrar's website.
 Students who decide to return to the College after having withdrawn must apply for readmission available online or through the Registrar's Office.

 Wofford supports all students who need to withdraw from the college due to physical illness/injury or to seek treatment for chemical dependency or other psychological condition.
-Students must submit a written request to the Office of Accessibility and Counseling Services.
-Those who withdraw are eligible to return once they have been approved to return by their health care provider.
+Students must submit a formal request to the Office of Accessibility and Counseling Services.
+Those who withdraw are eligible to return once they have been cleared to return by their health care provider.
 The Office of Accessibility and Counseling Services may confer with the appropriate campus offices in evaluating the student’s request.
 This may include, but is not limited to: medical or mental health professionals, current course instructors and advisers, Dean of Students, Director of Residence Life, Registrar, and/or Provost.
 The student is required to provide supporting documentation from the health care provider.
 The supporting documentation must be submitted within 30 days of the initial medical withdrawal request.
 Once the documentation is reviewed and approved, students who are granted a medical withdrawal will receive a grade of 'W' for ALL courses attempted during the semester or term in question.
 A 'W' does not affect the student’s GPA nor hours earned, but will be noted on the transcript.
 Students who do not provide appropriate supporting documentation will be held to the regular withdrawal policy which will result in either a grade of ‘WP’ or ‘WF’ (or 'WS', 'WU' for a pass/fail course) at the faculty member’s discretion.